Florida Collaborative Divorce

 When clients present with frustration, anger, fear of effectively communicating with his or her spouse, we add to the collaborative team, a neutral communications facilitator who is an experienced psychologist or divorce counselor.
 With this professional’s help, a couple’s dysfunctional habits are less likely to derail their ability to settle their case.
 They work with the clients both in and outside of the meetings to teach divorcing spouses how to communicate responsibly with each other.
 Occasionally they assist the attorneys in tailoring their approach within the group meetings or in preparing their client, due to various emotional characteristics of the client or his or her spouse.
 Clients emerge from this collaborative process better able to communicate after their divorce.

 Issues are resolved through a series of joint sessions, including the clients, attorneys, and as needed, the other professionals.
-We keep the group on a well paced schedule to reduce the time and expense of the divorce.
+We keep the group on a well-paced schedule to reduce the time and expense of the divorce.
 This group, collectively and individually, is dedicated to reaching a settlement that considers the values and goals of both parties.
-Using this method, we have achieved successful settlements in more than 95% of cases which opt for this collaborative approach.
+Using this method, we have achieved successful settlements in more than 95% of cases that opt for this collaborative approach.